Other Common Names: giant cow parsley

 General Control Strategy

-It’s possible to hand-pull seedlings and young plants but it is important to avoid getting any of the sap on your skin.
+Seedlings and young plants can be hand-pulled or dug up.
+This is best done in the spring while soil is moist.
+Remember it is very important to avoid getting any of the sap on your skin.
 The toxic sap that causes the burning is contained in all portions of the plant.
 Always wear protective clothing and gloves.
-Large plants can be dug up, but be sure to get all of the roots to prevent re-sprouting.
-Be sure to discard at least the flowerheads into the regular trash to prevent seed spread.
-Mowing serves only to stimulate budding on the main root stalk, but it might be successful if done consistently and persistently enough to starve the rootstalk and may be effective for large infestations.
+Large plants can be cut back, using loppers to avoid contact, and then the remaining roots dug up.
+Make sure to remove the root crown and as much of the roots as possible to prevent re-sprouting.
+Be sure to bag the flowerheads and plant parts and put into the regular trash to prevent seed spread.
+Mowing plants serves only to stimulate budding on the main root stalk, but it might be successful if done consistently and persistently enough to starve the roots.

 For More Information